dojo/docs/loader/amd.rst

   * The legacy dojo API which consists of ``dojo.require()``, ``dojo.provide()``, ``dojo.requireIf()``,
     ``dojo.requireAfterIf()``, ``dojo.platformRequire()``, and ``dojo.requireLocalization()`` ("legacy loader API")

 The AMD API is new for Dojo 1.7.
-It is the same API implemented by `RequrieJS <http://requirejs.org>`_, `curl
+It is the same API implemented by `RequireJS <http://requirejs.org>`_, `curl
 <https://github.com/unscriptable/curl>`_, and `bdLoad <http://bdframework.org/bdLoad/>`_ (the dojo implementation is an
 adoption of bdLoad).
 This exciting new standard for writing and loading modules dramatically improves code portability and interoperability.
 Equally important, it allows modules to be loaded asynchronously, which provides two